Unveiling gravity's quantum fingerprint through gravitational waves: Abstract

 \section{Abstract}

-A proposal for an improved theoretical model to illuminate the quantum nature of gravity is given.
-This model investigates the gravity-induced entanglement (GIE) phenomena, circumventing classical communication constraints of LOCC principle.
-Here a non-relativistic two dimensional quantum oscillator detector is coupled to linearly polarized gravitational waves (GWs).
-Exploiting the quantum nature of GWs, we observe the GIE within the oscillator quantum states.
-Since the model satisfies ``event'' as well as ``system'' localities, the observed GIE is much robust signature for quantum nature of gravity.
+We introduce an innovative method to explore gravity's quantum aspects using a novel theoretical framework.
+Our model delves into gravity-induced entanglement (GIE) while sidestepping classical communication limitations imposed by the LOCC principle.
+Specifically, we connect a non-relativistic two-dimensional quantum oscillator detector with linearly polarized gravitational waves (GWs), leveraging the quantum properties inherent in GWs to observe GIE within the oscillator's quantum states.
+Because our model adheres to both the ``event" and the ``system" localities, the detected GIE serves as a robust indicator of gravity's quantum nature.
+Detecting this entanglement via gravitational wave detectors could corroborate gravity's quantization and unveil crucial properties of its sources.

-{\it Introduction. --} The unification of gravitation and quantum mechanics, often referred to as the quest for a ``quantum gravity'' (QG), stands as one of the paramount challenges in the new age of high-energy physics \cite{PhysRev.162.1239,Penrose:1996cv,Nandi:2023tfq}.
-The absence of experimental evidence testing the quantum nature of gravity, making the endeavour even more daunting.
-The lack of a comprehensive theory of QG may underlie our struggles in elucidating enigmatic phenomena such as dark matter, dark energy, and the cosmological constant problem \cite{Kiefer:2004xyv, RevModPhys.61.1}.
-Despite extensive efforts, a comprehensive quantum gravity theory remains elusive.
-While string theory \cite{Green:1987sp} has emerged as a leading contender for quantum gravity, it faces several conceptual hurdles \cite{Smolin:2000af,Rovelli:2014ssa}.
-However, recent advancements in quantum technology, spanning from mesoscopic to macroscopic systems, have led to theoretical proposals aimed at directly detecting the quantum aspects of gravity through low-energy tabletop experiments \cite{PhysRevLett.119.240401,PhysRevD.108.106014,PhysRevD.108.064023}.
+{\it Introduction. --} The fusion of gravitation and quantum mechanics into a unified theory, often termed ``quantum gravity" (QG), stands as one of the most tantalizing frontiers in modern physics \cite{PhysRev.162.1239,Penrose:1996cv,Nandi:2023tf}.
+The absence of experimental evidence testing the quantum nature of gravity makes the undertaking even more daunting.
+The lack of a comprehensive theory of QG may underlie our struggles to elucidate enigmatic phenomena such as dark matter, dark energy, and the cosmological constant problem \cite{Kiefer:2004xyv, RevModPhys.61.1}.
+Despite considerable efforts, a comprehensive theory of quantum gravity remains elusive.
+String theory \cite{Green:1987sp} has emerged as a notable contender for quantum gravity, yet it grapples with several conceptual obstacles \cite{Smolin:2000af, Rovelli:2014ssa}.
+However, no experiment or observation has definitively supported or refuted any quantum gravity theory.
+Given the large energy scale of quantum gravity, referred to as the ``Planck energy scale" at approximately $10^{16}$ TeV, direct tests in colliders are impractical.
+Therefore, it is essential to search for indirect indications of these theories through attainable, low-energy laboratory experiments \cite{PhysRevLett.101.221301}.
+Numerous authors have investigated potential quantum gravity signatures in experiments involving condensed matter, atomic, and molecular systems \cite{PhysRevA.102.062807, PhysRevD.84.044013}.
+However, none have been able to isolate the specific effects of the quantum nature of gravity without resorting to ad hoc exotic assumptions such as the Generalized Uncertainty Principle (GUP) \cite{Pikovski:2011zk}.